aws-solutions-library-samples/guidance-for-automated-setup-of-aws-transform-for-vmware/README.md

 <p align="center">
 <img src="assets/aws_transform_vmware_ref-arch1.jpg" alt="Reference Architecture of AWS Transform for VMWare">
 <br/>
 Figure 1.
-Migrating VMWare Workloads Using AWS Transform for VMWare - Reference Architecture, phase 1.
+Automated Setup of AWS Transform for VMware -  Environment setup and Access configuration.
 </p>

 <br/>1.
 Customer VMware environment hosts the workloads to be migrated.
 RVTools can be used along with optional import/export functionality for customers running VMware NSX.